 - Look for a kit where the base goes directly to the handle (there’s no neck in between) so one cannot leave the dilator in fully for prolonged periods of time.
 This can cause swelling in the region, leading to hemorrhoids and/or tearing when trying to remove it.

-Step Four: The Best Anal Lube Practices for Anal Play
+4. The Best Anal Lube Practices for Anal Play

 For anal sex, we recommend silicone lube.
-It’s hard to find any lube that beats the slickness and endurance of silicone.
+It’s hard to find any lube for anal that beats the slickness and endurance of silicone.
 If you use condoms, silicone and water-based lubes are both safe with latex condoms.
 Water-based lube works in a pinch, but it tends to dry out quickly and gets sticky.
 One downside of silicone: it will stain sheets and linger on surfaces (and body parts).
 Put a towel down or throw your “fuck sheets” over the bed before you play.
 Make sure to wash your hands thoroughly before touching items in your bathroom, too.

 Some guys love oil-based lubes.
 Oil based lubes are equally as slick as silicone (some say they’re even slicker); however, oil is not latex condom safe.
 Also, many oil-based lubes will also stain sheets and surfaces.
 But the more inviting aroma sometimes makes it worth it.